 - 43rd among public business schools in the United States

 - 19th among business schools from Colorado west

-The rankings were released online on Nov.
-8 and will also appear in the Nov.
+The U.S. rankings were released online on Nov.
+8 and appeared in the Nov.
 12 issue of Bloomberg Businessweek magazine.
-The worldwide MBA ranking is to be published on Bloomberg.com the week of Dec.
-10.
+The worldwide MBA ranking were published on Bloomberg.com on Dec.
+11.

 In addition to the Bloomberg Businessweek ranking, the University of Oregon is proud to be named a Best Green MBA by The Princeton Review.

-The rankings were released Nov.
+The Princeton Review rankings were released Nov.
 8. and once again the University of Oregon MBA program earned a spot in the top ten, placing sixth.

 Our Oregon MBA offers a specialization in sustainable business practices that continues to lead the nation and the world when it comes to the triple bottom line: blending the needs of people, the planet, and profits into a successful business.